HTTPArchive/almanac.httparchive.org/src/content/en/2022/mobile-web.md

   )
 }}

-As you can see above, there are only minor fluctuations in the percent of mobile sites that are considered “good” from 2020 to 2022, going from 41% in 2020 down to 39% in 2021, then back up to 40% in 2022.
+As you can see above, there are only minor fluctuations in the percent of mobile sites that are considered "good" from 2020 to 2022, going from 41% in 2020 down to 39% in 2021, then back up to 40% in 2022.

 #### Largest Contentful Paint (LCP)